 The scope of the verification was defined during the verification planning stage and is detailed in the Verification Plan, which is appended to this document.
 The Verification Plan also describes ICF's verification process that was executed through the course of the verification.
-The specific verification procedures that were planned and executed are described in the appended Sampling Plan.
+The specific verification procedures that were planned and executed are described in the appended Plan.
+The Verification Plan has evolved during the course of the verification exercise; the final version of the Plan is in the Appendix.
+Verification procedures, including sampling that was carried out during this verification, are described in detail in Section 7 of the Verification Plan.

 This is an ISO 14064-3 -based verification exercise, having been conducted to achieve a limited level of assurance.
-Given the status of Entergy Corporation's GHG emissions inventory and management system, and that this was only the second verification activity under the ISO 14064 guidelines and specifications, a limited level of assurance verification was appropriate for this project.

-The 2012 GHG inventory verification focused primarily on direct emissions from fossil fuel usage at large electric generating facilities using Continuous Emission Monitoring System (CEMS) data; indirect emissions from purchased power facilities; and direct emissions from small stationary combustion sources at Entergy fossil and nuclear generating stations.
-Entergy's 2012 GHG Inventory includes small sources that are de minimus in nature (small stationary combustion; mobile combustion from company fleets; and fugitive emissions including CH4 from natural gas transmission and distribution, SF6 from electricity transmission and distribution, and air conditioning/cooling refrigerant HFC emissions).
-Entergy noted in its 2012 GHG Inventory Management Planning and Reporting Document (IMPRD) and also in its 2012 GHG Inventory that all of these small sources except HFC-related emissions were updated for the 2012 Inventory.
-As such, our verification efforts have included a review of these small sources except HFC emissions as this sector's emissions was a carry-forward from previous years, and they were already reviewed in prior year verifications.
+The 2013 GHG inventory verification focused primarily on direct emissions from fossil fuel usage at large electric generating facilities using Continuous Emission Monitoring System (CEMS) data; indirect emissions from purchased power; and direct emissions from small stationary combustion sources at Entergy fossil and nuclear generating stations.
+Entergy's 2013 GHG Inventory includes small sources that are de minimus in nature (small stationary combustion; mobile combustion from company fleets; and fugitive emissions including CH_4 from natural gas transmission and distribution, SF_6 from electricity transmission and distribution, and air conditioning/cooling refrigerant HFC emissions).
+Entergy noted in its 2013 GHG Inventory Management Plan and Reporting Document (IMPRD) and in its 2013 GHG Inventory; data for all other minor sources are carry-overs from previous years.
+Given that we have followed a risk-based approach to our verification effort, we have reviewed all sources of Entergy's corporate 2013 GHG emissions with a focus on stationary combustion from electric generating units and purchased power.
+Other sources of emissions have also been reviewed including carry-over numbers from past years.